xmhk/FNFTpy/README.md

 ### Korteweg-de-Fries equation with vanishing boundary conditions:
   * currently, only the continuous spectrum is calculated
   * function **kdvv**:
-    * easy-to-use python function.
-Options can be passed as optinal arguments
+    * easy-to-use python function, options can be passed as optional arguments
     * minimal example:
         ```
         import numpy as np